The act of raising a drink to the health of others dates back to ancient Greece and Rome.

 That being said, we wish you wonderful festive season surrounded by all of your loved ones.
 Eat, drink and be merry, but remember to use your meal tracker.

-To start the New Year off with a bang sign up to the Banting Program and receive 25% off when you join before 1 January 2017.
+To start the New Year off with a bang sign up to the Online Program.